 Oops!
 Something went wrong while submitting the form

-The age of consent in the state of Oklahoma is currently 16 years old.
-The age of consent is the legal terminology for the minimum legal age at which an individual (male or female) has the mental capacity to consent to sexual intercourse with another individual.
+The age of consent is the minimum legal age at which an individual (male or female) has the mental capacity to consent to sexual intercourse with another individual.

-If you don't want to find yourself facing charges of statutory rape and labeled as a sex offender for the rest of your life, it's best to have a very clear understanding of EXACTLY how the law is interpreted.
+If you want to avoid facing charges of statutory rape and labeled as a sex offender for the rest of your life, you should have a clear understanding of EXACTLY how the law is interpreted.

-States use a variety of different methods, which take into account the relative ages of both parties.
-In these states, such as Oklahoma, the age of consent is determined by the age difference between the two parties and is limited by a minimum age.
+In the state of Oklahoma, the age of consent is determined by the age difference between the two parties and is limited by a minimum age.

 For example, a state may set a minimum age of consent at 14, but limit consent to partners who are within 3 years of their age.
 This would allow a 16-year-old to lawfully have sex with a 14-year-old, but make it criminal for an 18-year-old to have sex with the same 14-year-old.

 In Oklahoma, the age of consent is 16, and the law recognizes an age differential of two years.
 This means that no person can be convicted of rape or rape by instrumentation with anyone over the age of 14, with that person’s consent, unless the defendant was older than 18 at the time the sexual act occurred.
 Though statutory rape is a strict liability crime which does not require the prosecutor to prove that an assault occurred, it is still classified as rape under the Oklahoma penal code.

 Statutory rape is prosecuted under Oklahoma’s rape and sex crimes laws.
 Penalties for statutory rape depend on the ages of the defendant and victim, and the conduct that occurred.